 SIT Morocco Field Studies in Journalism and New Media

 This is a semester-long program (fall or spring) during which participants take four courses at the Center for Cross Cultural Learning in Morocco’s capital city, Rabat.
 Coursework includes a Moroccan culture course, a field ethics course on doing journalism in Morocco, a language course (in French or Arabic), and an independent study during which students complete a major feature story.
 Courses are taught in English.
 Rabat itself is located near many important cultural sites, but excursions are also included.
+More information is available on the SIT website.

 China Daily Summer Internship